georust/rinex/README.md

 * [`ublox-rnx`](ublox-rnx/) is an application that connects to a `Ublox` receiver and generates RINEX data quickly & easily.
-It is the combination of the [ublox](https://github.com/lkolbly/ublox) crate and [rinex](rinex/) crates.
+It is the combination of the [ublox](https://github.com/lkolbly/ublox) and [rinex](rinex/) crates.

 By default all timestamps are in UTC with leap seconds correctly managed.